jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 You pick up the booklet and flip to its first page.

 It starts off with "Imagine you are a person in a perfectly flat world.
 A land where everything is two-dimensional."
-As you continue reading you learn a 2D existence is like an avatar living on a computer screen.
-You can move left, right, up, or down, but never can you jump out from the screen.
+As you read on, you learn a 2D existence is like an avatar living on a computer screen.
+You can move left, right, up, or down, but you can never jump out from the screen.

 Because in this world, there's no height.

 In this 2D reality, avatars are like magnets on a fridge, bumper cars on a track, or cookie cutters on a baker's table.
-Only able to move two ways, a person would have to feel an object to know about it.
-Every person and thing are just outlines of various polygons.

-Four angles make a square, five a pentagon, six a hexagon, and so forth into great variety.
-To these creatures, we 3D entities would appear as merely passing through their 2D world, appearing first as a point, then growing into a curved weird shape, then shrinking back to a point again.
+Able to move only two ways, a person must feel an object to know it is there.
+Every person and thing is made up of lines.
+Four lines and angles make a square, five a pentagon, six a hexagon, and so on into great variety.
+To these creatures, we 3D entities would seem to pass through their world—appearing first as a point, growing into a weird curved line, then shrinking back to a point again.

-This booklet takes this idea from "Flatland: A Romance of Many Dimensions".
-Written by Edwin A. Abbott, that book popularized dimensional thinking and is often used in mathematics, philosophy, and science education like this booklet to get people to think of totally alien environments.
+This booklet takes the idea from *Flatland: A Romance of Many Dimensions*.
+Edwin A. Abbott wrote it in 1884, and it has been used in mathematics, philosophy, and science classrooms ever since—to get people thinking about totally alien environments.

 By bringing us into a 2D world, Abbott makes us feel lost.
-Learning about Flatland opens the door for us to see our reality differently and thereby better question and understand our own existence.
+And feeling lost opens a door: it lets us see our own reality differently, and question it.

-We sometimes experience this feeling of being lost in our every day lives too.

-Once, I wanted to enjoy some back country open roads.
-I thought I was going north and would inevitably hit the highway.
-Driving alone, windows down, with no phone coverage, and no maps or compass, I had a blast.
-I was actually going east and hit nothing.
-Standing outside the beater car with little gas was quite disorienting and somewhat scary as night fell.
+We know that feeling from ordinary life.
+Once, I wanted to enjoy some back-country open roads.
+I thought I was heading north and would inevitably hit the highway.
+Driving alone, windows down, no phone coverage, no map, no compass—I had a blast.
+I was actually going east, and I hit nothing.
+Standing outside a beater car with little gas left, watching night fall, was disorienting and a little scary.

-Many will have more dangerous stories, others more comical, but we all should remember that feeling of being lost.
-As we forge a new technological identity, we should embrace this feeling for its educational benefits.

-For the same reason Abbott wrote his famous story.
-Because everything about us, from our eyes, to bones, to mindset, is a by product of our reality.
-And, we cannot leave it anymore than a hexagon can leave Flatland.

-To understand our existence requires thinking outside our own dimensions.
-And as two-dimensions control the fates of polygons in Flatland, our reality is similarly controlled by all-powerful rules.

-Only our reality has far more, which we call the universal laws of nature.
+You will have your own version—more dangerous, or more comical.
+Hold onto it.
+That feeling marks an error between our expectations and reality, and as we forge a new technological identity, treat it as an invitation to investigate rather than fear.

+Abbott turns that lost feeling into an ongoing lesson.
+Our perceptions are only the brain's read of what our senses report—and most of reality sits outside them, from the too-small (bacteria) to the too-strange (how atoms behave).
+Like a hexagon in Flatland, we feel through the darkness with what we have, and should always question whether a better answer is within reach.

+If you remember Maria, this is exactly her problem.
+Every label she had—Californian, graduate, regional manager—was a dimension she could see.
+Like the Square, she was not lazy or stupid.
+She simply didn't have a label for "sells physical media in the Internet Age."

+Thankfully, we have long used our senses and minds to investigate nature and piece together a fairly good—if incomplete—picture of it.

+Physics and chemistry describe our reality, and constrain how geology and biology work.
+Scientists joke that chemistry is "just" applied physics and biology is "just" applied chemistry.
+It gets a laugh, but everyone knows each level's phenomena aren't obvious from the level below.
+Which is why they all get to keep their jobs (even the geologists, who always seem to get the worst of the joke).

-Physics, astronomy, chemistry, geology, and biology define our reality.
-Together they make a rulebook, but unlike chess or Monopoly there is no booklet to read or program to hack.
-Nor does the rulebook ever care about our input, ideas, or feedback.
+The point is that unlike chess or Monopoly, reality has no actual booklet to read and no program to hack.
+We investigate nature as best we can and describe phenomena we find as laws and principles.
+Importantly, nature's rulebook never cares about our input, ideas, or feedback.

-Instead, life can be thought of as the process of harvesting, organizing, and adapting within these rules well enough to keep playing.
+The laws can be hard to communicate.
+When huge waves move across an ocean, that is the Sun's radiation heating an area, warming air that rises and rushes toward cooler regions—wind that drags across the water and lifts the waves.
+But to a sailor, that phenomenon is simply an "angry sea."
+To themselves, the laws are abstract.
+To life, they are personal—dangers and opportunities that must be navigated.
+Decoding them is what life does because it wants to survive.

+Where is the water?
+When will you need it?
+How long will it last?
+A lifeform that wants to live wants those answers.
+A meteorologist, a sailor, and a fish each sense the sea differently, and each names it differently.
+Each reading is only as good as it helps its user find opportunity and dodge danger.

-This is why life's evolution is such a persistent and universal process.
-Evolution has been the driver of countless species over billions of years, because evolution is the only process that produces variants in enough abundance to test what works in any given environment.
+This is why life's evolution is so persistent and universal.
+Reproduction is the only process that produces variants in enough abundance to test what works in any given environment.
+That constant testing has created countless species over billions of years.

-Like many individual Squares venturing out to settle the world.
+Variants are Squares scattering across the board, feeling their way through surroundings they never chose.
+Which one you're born as is luck.
+What happens next isn't.

-Touching around in the darkness turns our senses—touch, smell, and sight—into crude teachers.
+Touching around in the darkness turns our senses—touch, smell, sight—into crude teachers.
 Success brings pleasure, failure brings pain, and slowly these experiences guide us to repeat what works and avoid what doesn't.
-We can imagine this learning method anytime we stop drinking water.
-Thirst will soon drive anyone to seek water to stop the pain of dehydration.
+Selection slowly builds genotypes that hold water better (camels, llamas) and phenotypes that learn where the water is (elephants, giraffes).
+You can feel a trace of this yourself any time you stop drinking: true thirst will soon drive anyone to water, to stop the pain of dehydration.

+That method only changes our habits—and over generations of life and death, our biology.
+Even a camel cannot decide to hold more water; it can only be born slightly better or worse at it, ten thousand times over.
+But we choose our tools.
+We are the first lifeform whose variations can aim at their needs, and evolve solutions thousands of times in a single lifetime.

-But using this method means we won't truly understand ourselves, we'll simply know how to evolve by fighting off our pains.
-Instead, we can be like avatars jumping off the screen to see our 2D reality from a higher place.
-Because when we know the rules of the game, we can evolve our new technological identity with purpose and intention.
+We can be like an avatar jumping off the screen to see the 2D world from above.
+When we know the rules of the game, we can evolve our technological identity on purpose.

 We need to.

+Because streaming had no mind.
+It found users who wanted a movie tonight without leaving the couch—not Maria's market, not her job, just the movie.
+That combination of tool and user wanted to exist, the way a camel wants water.
+It never consulted Maria, or her employer, or her politics.
+Nobody wanted her gone.
+She was gone regardless.

+AI has no mind either.
+It will still want to exist—and like streaming, it exists by finding users who want what it offers.
+Maybe that costs you a job.
+Maybe it hands you one.
+Either way, nobody decides it for you or against you.
+It simply happens, the way it happened to Maria.

-Internet Age technology is changing our existence very fast and in countless ways.
-One example is the Mars rovers.
-These are technological explorers navigating an alien place.
-They extend human perception far beyond our biological limitations.
-Sending back information from another planet we may soon colonize transforms our existence in ways we don't yet appreciate.
+This is what Internet Age technology is doing, fast and everywhere.
+Consider the Mars rovers—technological explorers crawling across an alien place, extending human perception hundreds of millions of miles past the bodies we were issued, sending back reports from a planet we may one day live on.
+If that isn't a Square being shown a third dimension, nothing is.

-Living with technology so powerful we might soon be a multiple planetary species means we're in such a new place we're not unlike the Square trying to understand the three dimensions for the first time.

-With so much technological change today, our best life depends on understanding the rules of the reality we inhabit.
-Just as a two-dimensional being must accept its constraints to navigate its world, we must recognize the fundamental laws that govern our existence.
-These rules are all powerful and they do not care about our wants, plans, or beliefs anymore then Flatland cares about a triangle's or square's desire to jump.
+So our best life depends on understanding the rules of the reality we inhabit.
+Just as a two-dimensional being must accept its constraints to navigate its world, we must recognize the laws that govern ours.
+They are all-powerful, and do not care about our wants, plans, and beliefs anymore than Flatland cares about a triangle's desire to jump off the screen.

-Our deep acceptance of the rules of the game is the foundation for the mastery we need to move from being biological to technological beings.
+Accepting the rules is the foundation for the mastery we need to move from biological to technological beings.

-The more knowledge the better.
-Unlike nearly everything else in the universe, we knowingly grow, learn, love.
-We are self-aware that we need shelter, food, water, and procreation to stay alive.
+Unlike anything else in the universe (that we know of), lifeforms grow, learn, and pass on genes—and sometimes lessons—to the next generation.
+Humans differ only in perspective.
+Most creatures depend on instinct and pain to find resources, while we are a little more self-aware of *why* we need shelter, food, and water to stay alive.
+More knowledge is worth having, because it means more accuracy about what we need and how to get it.

-Therefore, unlike Flatland, our planet is not just a place of existence, but a proving ground where the laws of nature determine which variants persist and which do not.
-Each of us is a unique shape, tmy goal with this book is to help us all see the gameboard more clearly.
+So unlike Flatland, our planet is not just a place of existence but a proving ground, where the laws of nature decide which variants persist and which do not.
+Each of us is a unique shape.
+This book's goal is to help us all see the gameboard more clearly.

-So let's jump up off the screen and see what the game board of our three dimensions looks like.
-In the next chapter, we'll find it's filled with natural laws making a gameboard that emerges through life's encounter with the universe.
+So let's jump off the screen and see what the game board of three dimensions looks like.
+In the next chapter, we'll find it filled with natural laws—a gameboard that emerges through life's encounter with the universe.

 - idea: potential Christmas story tie-in, "such is the power of getting an unknown piece technology, it can actualize a part of our psyche that would otherwise be left dormant."